agster27/unpackerr.github.io/docs/unpackerr/faq.md

 description: Frequently asked questions about Unpackerr installation and troubleshooting.
 ---

+## 0. Why do I need Unpackerr?

+Great question!
+It has two answers.

+1. If you've ever had things stuck in your Starr app queues because they are RAR (or z7, etc) files then you've been in the situation Unpackerr fixes.
+If this is a common occurrence, then Unpackerr is for you.
+If you don't download compressed files, we're happy to admit this isn't for you.
+1. Unpackerr can also extract files in a _watched_ (download) folder.
+If you download a lot of stuff and like it to be automatically extracted, then you can use Unpackerr for that purpose as well.
+No Starr apps required; just something that downloads files.

 ## 1. What is a Starr app?

 Lidarr, Prowlarr, Radarr, Readarr, Sonarr, Whisparr